Dauphin Hotel

-The Dauphin Hotel was an establishment located on the west block front of Broadway between 66th Street and 67th Street.
+The Dauphin Hotel was an establishment located on the west block front of Broadway between 66th Street and 67th Street on the Upper West Side of Manhattan in New York City.
 In 1958, the ballroom of the hotel was behind Julia Murphy's Bar.
 The Dauphin Hotel was demolished as part of the excavation for the Lincoln Center for the Performing Arts.
 By 1964, the site was taken by the Empire Mutual Insurance Group building.
 This edifice also occupied the space where the Marie Antoinette Hotel previously stood.
 The area is currently occupied by a variety of retail stores including Raymour & Flanigan, Zara, and Pottery Barn, as well as a residential building.

 Hotel chronology

 C.D.
 Halsey & Company moved its offices from the Hotel Dauphin to the Sherman Square Hotel, Broadway and 70th Street, in November 1929.
 In 1942, it was purchased by investor Benjamin Winter, Sr.

 In May 1946 the Dauphin Hotel was designated as a depot in an Emergency Food Collection Drive coordinated by the American Women's Voluntary Services.
 It was one of five collection repositories in Manhattan.
 Mayor of New York City William O'Dwyer requested residents of the city to not eat bread, pies, cakes, and pastries at evening meals on Tuesday, Wednesday, and Thursday.
 On these three nights meals would be dedicated to "Freedom From Famine", to end hunger abroad.

 New York Supreme Court Justice Kenneth O'Brien voided a 15% increase given the hotel in a case involving forty tenants, in May 1948.